|

 A commonly-used method that doesn't work is to remove all papers to be discussed with Sue from their project

-folders, and put them in a pile - when Sue calls, you go through the pile.
+folders, and put them in a pile - when Sue calls, you go through the "Sue" pile.
 But this causes problems later because

 green flag.
 When Sue calls, reach for the green-flagged papers.
 (Remove the colored flag when you're done.)
 How about Bob,